patternfly/patternfly-react/packages/patternfly-4/react-core/src/experimental/components/DataToolbar/examples/DataToolbar.md

 }

 ```
 Often, it makes sense to group sets of like items to create desired associations and to enable items to respond together to changes in viewport width.
+(Note: This example does not demonstrate the desired responsive behavior of the toolbar.
+That is handled in later examples.)

 ## Data toolbar toggle groups
 A toggle group can be used when you want to collapse a set of items into an overlay panel at a certain breakpoint.
 This allows complex toolbars with multiple items and groups of items to be responsive.
 A toggle group is useful for containing filter controls, for example.
 When the toolbar responds to adapt to a mobile viewport, the contents contained in a toggle group will collapse into an overlay panel that can be toggled by clicking the Filter icon.